thealjey/keml/docs/state.md

 # State actions

-HTML elements can configure any number of attributes in response to state `actions` by prepending their names with `x-`.
+HTML elements can configure any number of attributes in response to state actions by prefixing their names with `x-`.

-Multiple elements can handle the same action and configure their attributes differently.
+Multiple elements can handle the same action while configuring their attributes differently.

-A state can essentially be viewed as a boolean flag that is always set to false by default.
+A state can be viewed as a boolean flag that is set to `false` by default.

 ## Attributes

-1. `if:loading` specified on an element that launches a request, contains a space separated list of state actions to turn ON immediately before starting a request and to turn OFF immediately after a request completes
+1. `if:loading`, specified on an element that launches a request, contains a space-separated list of state actions to turn ON immediately before a request starts and turn OFF immediately after it completes.
-1. `if:error` specified on an element that launches a request, contains a space separated list of state actions to turn OFF immediately before starting a request and to turn ON immediately after a request fails
+1. `if:error`, specified on an element that launches a request, contains a space-separated list of state actions to turn OFF immediately before a request starts and turn ON immediately after it fails.
-1. `if:invalid` specified on a form or a form field, contains a space separated list of state actions to turn ON when the element becomes invalid and to turn OFF when the element becomes valid (invalid forms and fields do not trigger server requests)
+1. `if:invalid`, specified on a form or form field, contains a space-separated list of state actions to turn ON when the element becomes invalid and to turn OFF when it becomes valid.
+Invalid forms and fields do not trigger server requests.
-1. `if:value` inputs, selects, text areas and checkboxes can be considered to have a value when they are not empty
+1. `if:value` — Inputs, selects, text areas, and checkboxes are considered to have a value when they are not empty.
-1. `if:intersects` is turned ON when the element intersects the viewport
+1. `if:intersects` turns ON when the element intersects the viewport.
-1. `if` specified on any element, including the same one that issued a state action, and subscribes to a single state action
+1. `if`, specified on any element — including the one that issued a state action — subscribes to a single state action.
-1. any attribute starting with `x-` will be activated when a state action turns ON — replacing any existing attribute of the same name — and restored to its original value when the state action turns OFF
+1. Any attribute starting with `x-` activates when a state action turns ON — replacing any existing attribute of the same name — and is restored to its original value when the state action turns OFF.

 ## Loading State Example

 - the first div is initially visible and the second div is initially hidden
-- clicking the button:
+- Clicking the button:
     - initiates the `loadData` action
-    - turns ON the `isLoadingData` state action, thus the first div becomes invisible and the second visible
+    - turns ON the `isLoadingData` state action, making the first div invisible and the second visible
     - sends a "GET" request to "/data"
-    - after completion of the request turns OFF the `isLoadingData` state action, thus the first div becomes visible and the second invisible again
+    - after the request completes, turns OFF the `isLoadingData` state action, making the first div visible and the second invisible again

 ```html
 <button